 Caught With Xanax?
-Educate yourself with the help of a criminal attorney in Miami
+Educate yourself with the help of a criminal attorney

 Xanax, also known as Alprazolam, is a benzodiazepine anxiolytic.
 That means that it is an anti-anxiety and anti-seizure medication that works by increasing the production of the neurotransmitter GABA in the brain.